Back to Creator Lab

 Summary

 The average male OnlyFans income is $150/month — for inactive, zero-effort accounts.
 For creators who actually show up, the range is $1,500-$7,500 monthly, and the ceiling goes much higher.
 The uncomfortable truth is that your audience will be men.
 The creators who accept this early are the ones who thrive.
 The ones who fight it quit within two months.
+Still weighing the platform itself?
+Our creator-side OnlyFans verdict has the honest assessment.
 If you're ready to start, check our starter kit for new creators.
 And if you want a team handling your promotion, DMs, and growth — that's what we do at B9.

 Apply Now